 You can’t buy tickets yet, but research into a possible high-speed regional “hyperloop” connecting Pittsburgh with Chicago and Columbus is taking another step forward.

-The Mid-Ohio Regional Planning Commission (MORPC) has chosen two companies as lead consultants for feasibility and environmental impact studies of their Rapid-Speed Transportation Initiative (RSTI), which looks at using either traditional passenger rail or Virgin’s Hyperloop One technology to connect these three cities.
+The Mid-Ohio Regional Planning Commission (MORPC) has chosen two companies as lead consultants for feasibility and environmental impact studies of their Rapid-Speed Transportation Initiative (RSTI) exploring the use of either traditional passenger rail or Virgin’s Hyperloop One technology to connect these cities.

 “This is the first route in the world that incorporates Hyperloop technology into both a feasibility study and an environmental impact study,” MORPC Executive Director William Murdock said in announcing the studies.

-“MORPC and its public and private partners in Ohio, Indiana, Illinois and Pennsylvania are excited to take this important next step in moving innovative transportation technology forward in Central Ohio and across the Midwest,” Murdock.
+“MORPC and its public and private partners in Ohio, Indiana, Illinois and Pennsylvania are excited to take this important next step in moving innovative transportation technology forward in Central Ohio and across the Midwest,” Murdock said.

-WSP USA, an engineering firm, will conduct Tier One of the environmental impact study and will also work with AECOM on the feasibility study.
+WSP USA, an engineering firm, will conduct Tier One of the environmental impact study.
+They’ll also work with AECOM on the feasibility study.

 Virgin Hyperloop One, sponsors of the global challenge, is right now the only company in the world to have a fully operational Hyperloop system.